xlliu7/MUSES/README.md

 Train your own models with the following command
 ```
-python train_net.py  DATASET  --cfg CFG_PATH --snapshot_pref SNAPSHOT_PREF --epochs 20
+python train_net.py  DATASET  --cfg CFG_PATH --snapshot_pref SNAPSHOT_PREF --epochs MAX_EPOCHS
 ```
 SNAPSHOT_PREF: the path to save trained models and logs, e.g `outputs/snapshpts/thumos14_rgb/`.

-We provide a script that finishes all steps on THUMOS14, including training, testing, and two-stream fusion.
-Run
+We provide a script that finishes all steps, including training, testing, and two-stream fusion.
+Run the script with the following command
 ```
-bash scripts/do_all.sh
+bash scripts/do_all.sh DATASET
 ```
+Note: The results may vary in different runs and differs from those of the reference models.
+It is encouraged to use the average mAP as the primary metric.
+It is more stable than mAP@0.5.

 # Citation
 Please cite the following paper if you feel MUSES useful to your research